My favorite white cabbage salad: only a few ingredients and so easy to make, this cabbage salad is the perfect side dish for almost any kind of meal.

 Recipe ingredients

-- Oil: This is my grandmother's white cabbage salad recipe, the way she always made it.
-My only change is to use less oil, only about 2-3 tablespoons, while she would just pour the oil from the bottle until she felt it was right.
+Oil: This is my grandmotherโs white cabbage salad recipeโthe way she always made it.
+The only thing I do differently is use less oil: just 2โ3 tablespoons.
+She, on the other hand, would pour straight from the bottle until it felt right.

-- Do not use olive oil, though; that will not fit a Romanian cabbage salad at all; olive oil was never used much in Romania; I don't think my grandmother has ever even tasted it.
+- Do not use olive oil, though.
+Olive oil was never really used in Romania; I donโt think my grandmother has ever even tasted it.

 - For a genuine taste, use a mild sunflower oil or another rather neutral-tasting vegetable oil.